Garbage Disposal Do’s and Don’ts

 Many homeowners don’t think about care and maintenance of their garbage disposal too often.
 However, this appliance is a major workhorse!
 A little bit of care can go a long way toward keeping it working well for years to come.
 Here are a few do’s and don’ts that make taking care of your garbage disposal simple.

-Don’t – Forget to check periodically for leaks under the sink near the unit, and call your plumbing expert if you notice anything unusual to prevent a small problem from becoming a big and costly repair.
+Do Grind ice cubes to sharpen blades and scour off hardened greases.
+Or for extra odor control, freeze vinegar into ice cubes to also kill bacteria while grinding.
+Don’t Forget to check periodically for leaks under the sink near the unit, and call your plumbing expert if you notice anything unusual to prevent a small problem from becoming a big and costly repair.